mhadaily/gtransit/README.md

 The `export` method is not yet available.

-Try the following commad to install Festival as well as a default voice:
+Try the following command to install Festival as well as a default voice:

 ```shell
 sudo apt-get install festival festvox-kallpc16k